Citi Benefits Handbook

 - Aetna, or the Plan or its designee, does not strictly adhere to all claim determination and appeal requirements under federal law (except for minor violations); or

-- the appeal relates to a rescission, defined as a cancellation or discontinuance of coverage which has retroactive effect.
+- The appeal relates to a rescission, defined as a cancellation or discontinuance of coverage that has retroactive effect.

 An Adverse Benefit Determination based upon your eligibility is not eligible for External Review.

 If upon the final standard level of appeal, the coverage denial is upheld and it is determined that you are eligible for External Review, you will be informed in writing of the steps necessary to request an External Review.

 An Independent Review Organization refers the case for review by a neutral, independent clinical reviewer with appropriate expertise in the area in question.
 The decision of the independent external expert reviewer is binding on you, Aetna and the Plan unless otherwise allowed by law.

 Within five business days following the date of receipt of the request, Aetna must provide a preliminary review determining that you were covered under the plan at the time the service was requested or provided, the determination does not relate to eligibility, you have exhausted the internal appeals process (unless Deemed Exhaustion applies), you have provided all paperwork necessary to complete the External Review, and you are eligible for external review.

 Within one business day after completion of the preliminary review, Aetna must issue to you a notification in writing.
 If the request is complete but not eligible for External Review, such notification will include the reasons for its ineligibility and contact information for the Employee Benefits Security Administration (toll-free number: 866-444-EBSA (3272)).
 If the request is not complete, such notification will describe the information or materials needed to make the request complete, and Aetna must allow you to perfect the request for External Review within the 123 calendar-day filing period or within the 48-hour period following the receipt of the notification, whichever is later.